August 22, 2023

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

 Events outside your control can bring your business to a screeching halt.
 After one of your best quarters, a wildfire could engulf your warehouse in flames.
-A hurricane could destroy your hotel’s roof, forcing you to shut down for weeks, costing millions of dollars in potential revenue.
+A hurricane could destroy your hotel’s roof, forcing you to shut down for weeks and costing millions of dollars in lost revenue.

-Business interruption (BI) insurance is a business owner’s best friend when that worst-case scenario hits.
+Business interruption (BI) insurance is part of a property insurance policy and is a business owner’s best friend when that worst-case scenario hits.
 Here’s a guide to BI coverage — what you need to know, and do, to keep your company on track.

 Business interruption risks range broadly — from heavy rain causing water damage that shuts you down for a week to ongoing wildfires pausing operations for months.
 In the past three years, unprecedented BI losses have stemmed from: